xLeiti/LineupHelper/README.md

 Default bind for the toggle is ```i```

-How to use:
+# How to use:
 1. search for an lineup
 2. toggle the LineupHelper on before throwing the flash
 3. the red trajectory preview stays until another grenade is thrown or the LineupHelper is toggled off

+# Note:
-Note: the flash pops where the line ends, not the dot within the circle!
+The flash pops where the line ends, not the dot within the circle!
+The landing spot PIP is broken for all subsequent nades while the LineupHelper is toggled on.